TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

 Satellite and birds eye view imagery is presented via Bing Maps:
 ![IRIS Mapping](https://i.imgur.com/tc8CJZL.png)

+You can find the architecture diagrams above in [this](./architecture.pptx) PowerPoint deck.

 ## Assets
 - The C# source code behind the Azure Function App API [here](./src/)
 - You can download the Power Platform solution [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/6/investigations_1_0_0_2.zip).
 This contains all of the necessary resources to stand this up in an environment - apps, tables, flows, connectors, etc.